Produodopa

 The difference between Produodopa and DBS

 Produodopa and DBS can both be used to treat the movement-related symptoms of Parkinson’s when other treatments are no longer helping to manage them.
 Your healthcare team will talk to you about your treatment options.
-They can tell you if Produodopa or DBS is right for you.
+They can discuss with you if Produodopa or DBS is right for you.

-DBS isn’t suitable for some people if they have either advanced Parkinson’s or other conditions alongside their Parkinson’s.
+DBS isn’t suitable for everyone.
+For example it’s not usually recommended for people with advanced Parkinson’s or those who have other specific conditions alongside their Parkinson’s.

 Produodopa may be easier for some people with Parkinson’s to manage, including those who aren’t fit for brain surgery.